apache/druid/docs/content/tutorials/tutorial-batch.md

 ![Data loader schema](../tutorials/img/tutorial-batch-data-loader-05.png "Data loader schema")

-Once you are satisfied with the schema click `Next` to go to the `Partition` step where you can fine tune how the data will be partitioned into segments.
+Once you are satisfied with the schema, click `Next` to go to the `Partition` step where you can fine tune how the data will be partitioned into segments.
 Here you can adjust how the data will be split up into segments in Druid.
 Since this is such a small dataset there are no adjustments that need to be made in this step.